Discover the Ightham Mote estate

 The estate is an ‘ancient’ landscape, with the farmland carved from the wood that once covered much of the Weald.
 Surrounding the house and garden, farmland occupies nearly 70% of the estate, with woodland making up about 28%.

-The summer brings plenty of opportunity to get close to the wild and bird life on the estate.
+The summer brings plenty of opportunity to get close to the wild and bird life on the estate including red kites.
 Pause on one of our waymarked walks to enjoy magnificent views, the shade of our mature trees and colourful summer butterflies.

 The Ranger team

-It would be impossible to conserve this estate without a loyal band of committed volunteers and staff, headed up by our Lead Ranger, Andy Goodwin, and Apprentice Ranger, Eleanor Swan.
+It would be impossible to conserve this estate without a loyal band of committed volunteers and staff, headed up by Andy Goodwin (Lead Ranger) and Steve Heywood (Area Ranger).